bhawesh170/ReactPractice/readme.md

 Learning period of React.js

-Practiced so many projects and pushed some of theme here which disturbs me much while learning.
+Practiced so many projects and pushed some of theme here which disturbed me a lot while learning.